bastian-pnptc/premaster/index.md

   items:
     - title: Innovation Management & Technology<br><br>StartUp Scouting
       active: false
+      info:
+        - Find interesting startups from all around the world and build relationships with them
+        - Create detailed profiles about interesting startups
+        - Source and evaluate new investment opportunities
+        - Provide solid consult to portfolio companies and schedule deal review sessions
+        - Develop and drive new initiatives together with our corporate partners
     - title: Corporate Innovation Management<br><br>Business Development
       active: true
+      info:
+        - Manage and strengthen the relationship with our corporate partners like Porsche, BASF, Deutsche Post DHL Group, Hewlett Packard Enterprise, Daimler, ...
+        - Identify potential new strategic partners to join our platform
+        - Build and design our new service offering in our corporate facing documents
+        - Prepare reports for our headquarter in Silicon Valley
 requirements:
   title: What you<br>should<br>bring.
   list: